Why Didn’t I Match? 14 Reasons You Could Have Failed to Match

 - Poorly written Personal Statement – Many residency applicants are surprised to hear that the Personal Statement has the power to make or break their chances with program interview selection committees.
 The Personal Statement is a place for candidates to show they are more than a medical robot.
 But, there are many mistakes candidates can make such as being too negative, not being specialty-specific, having poor grammar, or sounding too stiff which can turn the Personal Statement from a help to a hindrance in your application.

 - The wrong Letters of Recommendation (LoRs) – The strongest LoRs are recent, specialty-specific and from US clinical experience.
 If your LoRs were lacking any of these aspects, or were weak in content, these LoRs could have cost you potential interviews.
+You can check out Residency Experts’ helpful tips by reading Your Complete Residency Letter of Recommendation Guide.

 - Not enough US Clinical Experience (USCE) – USCE is the bane of all IMG’s existence.
 It is tricky to obtain and often expensive.
 Yet, no other variable gives your application the biggest boost like USCE.
 USCE not only gives you the opportunity to get strong LoRs, but also assures programs you can be comfortable in a US medical environment without getting overwhelmed and homesick.
 A lack of USCE gives programs room to doubt your abilities, even if you’ve been practicing medicine for many years in your home country.